-Mein Schiff 5 is a feel-good / well-being cruise liner being built by Meyer Turku Shipyard (formerly STX Finland Terku) in Finland for TUI Cruises, a joint-venture between TUI and Royal Caribbean Cruises.
+Mein Schiff 5 is a wellbeing cruise liner built by Meyer Turku Shipyard (formerly STX Finland Terku) in Finland for TUI Cruises, a joint-venture between TUI and Royal Caribbean Cruises.

-The construction of the two new vessels is being funded by a bank syndicate, including KfW IPEX-Bank, UniCredit, and an undisclosed European commercial bank.
+The construction of the two new vessels was funded by a bank syndicate, including KfW IPEX-Bank, UniCredit, and an undisclosed European commercial bank.

 Mein Schiff 5 design

-Resembling her sister ships Mein Schiff 3 and Mein Schiff 4, the cruise ship will measure approximately 295m in length and 35.8m at its widest point.
-It will have a draught of 8m and weigh 99,500t.
+Resembling her sister ships Mein Schiff 3 and Mein Schiff 4, the cruise ship measures approximately 295m in length and 35.8m at its widest point.
+It has a draught of 8m and weigh 99,500t.

 Environmentally friendly features

-The cruise ship is being constructed using innovative and environmentally friendly technologies to meet the latest technological standards.
-It will consume approximately 30% less energy compared to cruise liners of a similar size.
+The cruise ship was constructed using innovative and environmentally friendly technologies to meet the latest technological standards.
+It consumes approximately 30% less energy compared to cruise liners of a similar size.

-The ship will use a combined exhaust gas cleaning system, integrating a scrubber and a catalytic converter, to reduce sulphur and nitrogen oxide emissions by approximately 99% and 75% respectively.
+The ship uses a combined exhaust gas cleaning system, integrating a scrubber and a catalytic converter, to reduce sulphur and nitrogen oxide emissions by approximately 99% and 75% respectively.

 Accommodation on Mein Schiff 5

-Mein Schiff 5 will feature 15 passenger decks comprising 1,267 passenger cabins, of which 127 will be inside, 97 will be outside, 963 will have a balcony, 64 will be junior suites, and 16 will be theme suites.
+Mein Schiff 5 features 15 passenger decks comprising 1,267 passenger cabins, of which 127 are inside, 97 are outside, 963 have a balcony, 64 are junior suites, and 16 are theme suites.

-Two cabins will be wheelchair-accessible, and deck 3 and deck 9 will each feature four barrier-free cabins.
+Two cabins are wheelchair-accessible, and deck 3 and deck 9 features four barrier-free cabins each.

-The vessel will be able to accommodate 2,534 guests in its double-bed configuration, in addition to approximately 1,000 crew members.
+The vessel can accommodate 2,534 guests in a double-bed configuration, in addition to approximately 1,000 crew members.

 Suites and cabins on board Mein Schiff 5

-The Theme suites situated on deck 10 will be the largest on the ship, featuring a 54m² living space and a 15m² veranda.
+The Theme suites situated on deck 10 are the largest on the ship, featuring a 54m² living space and a 15m² veranda.

-The Premium cabins on decks 7-11 will offer a 30m² veranda and 17m² of living space.
-Deck six will provide 25m² family cabins with 15m² balconies.
+The Premium cabins on decks 7-11 offer a 30m² veranda and 17m² of living space.
+Deck six provides 25m² family cabins with 15m² balconies.

-The Kombi Balcony cabins on deck 7 will feature 9m² large balconies and 17m² living spaces.
-The spa balcony cabins, which will provide a living space of approximately 17m² and a 5m² balcony, will be located near the spa and sauna area on deck 11.
+The Kombi Balcony cabins on deck 7 feature 9m² large balconies and 17m² living spaces.
+The spa balcony cabins, which provide a living space of approximately 17m² and a 5m² balcony, are located near the spa and sauna area on deck 11.

-Offering a 17m² personal space, the spacious outside cabins will be situated on decks 3 and 8, while the 17m² modern interior cabins of the cruise ship will be situated on deck 3, and decks 6 to 11.
+Offering a 17m² personal space, the spacious outside cabins are situated on decks 3 and 8, while the 17m² modern interior cabins of the cruise ship are situated on deck 3, and decks 6 to 11.

 Mein Schiff 5 facilities

-The cruise ship will offer a high-quality theatre, an outdoor pool, a sauna, extensive sports areas, a kids club, a baby room, sun decks, indoor cycling areas, shopping arcades, conference rooms, a casino, and a hospital.
+The cruise ship offers a high-quality theatre, an outdoor pool, a sauna, extensive sports areas, a kids club, a baby room, sundecks, indoor cycling areas, shopping arcades, conference rooms, a casino, and a hospital.

-It will also feature 13 restaurants and bistros, 13 bars and lounges, and a bakery.
+It also features 13 restaurants and bistros, 13 bars and lounges, as well as a bakery.

 Mein Schiff 5 propulsion details

-Mein Schiff 5 will be powered by a 28,000kW diesel-electric engine and propellers supplied by Rolls Royce.
-The vessel's maximum speed will be 21.7kts.
+Mein Schiff 5 is powered by a 28,000kW diesel-electric engine and propellers supplied by Rolls Royce.
+The vessel’s maximum speed is 21.7k.

 Contractors involved with TUI Cruises’ new cruise ship